Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Addressing Capacity Mismatch

 \subsection{Fusing Global Class Relations (FGCR)}

-.
 For each class $c$, we calculate the averaged probabilities via $\mathbb{E}_{\mathbf{x},y=c}[\mathbf{p}(\mathbf{x};\tau_0)]$, and advocate that this captures the global relationships among classes.
 According to Fig.~\ref{fig:cifar100-group}, the global relationships given by different teachers are similar in relative values, which may be useful for stable distillation.
 Hence, we fuse this to each training sample of the $c$-th class as follows:

 where $\alpha$ is the hyper-parameter.
-We empirically found that setting $\tau_0 < \tau$ for calculating the averaged probabilities could enhance the variance of non-ground-truth class probabilities.
+The relative class affinity suggests that small teacher can be regarded as a form of label smoothing (LS) for the large teacher, as both ensure consistency in the rank order of classes' probabilities.
+Currently, the large teacher exhibits an overly one-hot output, necessitating LS to increase the variance of non-ground-truth class probabilities.
+Although LS can hurt knowledge KD~\cite{WhenLSHelp}, ~\cite{Revisit-LS-and-KD} demonstrates that label smoothing is compatible with KD at lower temperatures.
+Therefore, we set $\tau_0 < \tau$.
 As shown in Fig.~\ref{fig:cifar100-group}, the averaged probability distribution provided by larger networks still shows less varied values among non-ground-truth classes, which may limit the effectiveness of this method.
 Hence, we only provide this method as a trial, and it is not the focus of our paper.
 In fact, the performances of FGCR could surpass the distillation performance of a smaller teacher, while it is still worse than other advanced techniques as shown in Tab.~\ref{tab:compare-cap}.